 An entrepreneur has to be a Jack (or Jill) of all trades – along with acting as an accountant, a manager, a secretary, and a salesperson, new business owners often have to dabble in graphic design and come up with their own business logo from scratch.

 Most people have some idea as to what they want their logo to look like, but the process of transitioning from an idea to the finished product can be bumpy, especially for those without much artistic talent.
 No matter how experienced you may be artistically, here’s my advice when it comes to designing your own company logo.

 Three Tips for Designing Your Own Company Logo:

 As major brands begin to parse down their own logos, minimalist design has become a bit more mainstream which is a good thing.
 Your logo should not be a mish-mash of colorful pictures and words – no one wants to spend ten minutes trying to identify the different parts of a logo.

 Logos are supposed to be a visual method of distinguishing your product, and thereby your company’s reputation, from those of your competitors.
-A simple design can also be very striking as the entire logo can be taken it at once, rather than section by section.
-Just compare the current logo of Starbucks to its first one, or Apple’s transition from the Newtonian woodcut to the much simpler bitten-apple design.
+A simple design can also be very striking as the entire logo can be taken at once, rather than section by section.
+Just compare the current logo of Starbucks to its first one or Apple’s transition from the Newtonian woodcut to the much simpler bitten-apple design.

 Textual elements, if any, should also be fairly basic, as you do not want your text to overpower your actual design.
 Keep things clean and keep things simple.